jimmfan/cookiecutter-action/README.md

 ## Prerequisites

-Before you use this action, you'll need:
+Before you use this action, you'll need the following in your repository:
 - A GitHub repository where you intend to use this action.
-- A Cookiecutter template repository URL.
+- The inputs list below.
+- JSON file with the cookiecutter template variables

 ## Inputs

 This action supports the following inputs:
+- `workflow_token`: (Required) The github token with workflow write access (Required for editing .github/workflow templates)
 - `template_var_path`: (Required) The JSON path containing all the Cookiecutter template variables.
 - `template_repo_url`: (Required) The Cookiecutter template git repository URL.
 - `template_directory`: (Optional) Relative path within the repository to the template directory.
 Default is the repository root.
 - `output_directory`: (Optional) Output directory for the generated project.
 Defaults to the current working directory.

 ## Usage
 Create a json file in your repo that matches with template cookiecutter.json file.

+# Example JSON for basic-python
 ```json
 {
     "project_name": "test_project",